yadage/yadage-workflows/lhcb/rootexamples/dummy-fit/README.md

+# ROOT example
-Stage 1 generates signal and background

-Stage 2 makes a fit for the signal and background
+The workflow has two stages.
+In the first stage signal and background are generated.
+In the second stage RooFit makes a fit for the signal and background.

-Code:

-https://root.cern.ch/root/html/tutorials/roofit/rf502_wspacewrite.C.html
-https://root.cern.ch/root/html/tutorials/roofit/rf503_wspaceread.C.html
+This example uses ROOT package RooFit. https://root.cern.ch/roofit The code was taken from: https://root.cern.ch/root/html/tutorials/roofit/rf502_wspacewrite.C.html https://root.cern.ch/root/html/tutorials/roofit/rf503_wspaceread.C.html

+## Running with Docker

+`docker run -it atrisovic/rootexample bash`

+and then:

+`root -b -q 'gendata.C(2000,"data.root")'`
+`root -b -q 'fitdata.C("data.root","plot.png")'`